jacobscorner/RoomWatcher/README.md

 - Run the app.
 - You will get the client-app popped-up in https://localhost:7067/
 - Open this in more tabs to spin more clients.

+## Testcase
+- Add Door
+    * Provide a 'Door Label' value & Click on 'Add Door' button. _You should see the new door added in the table below._
+    * Click on 'Add Door' without providing a door label. _You should see an error message._
+- Perform Actions(Open, Close, Lock, Unlock, Remove)
+    * Add few doors
+    * Try combinations of Actions in the table.
+      - Verify : An open door can be closed.
+      - Verify : A closed door can be opened unless its locked.
+      - Verify : Locked door can be unlocked.
+      - Verify : A door can be locked only if its closed.
+    * verfiy the concurrent changes in all clients along with the success message alerts.
+- Spin up a new client after adding few doors from another client. _You should see existing doors listed in new client._
+- After adding 2 clients(A and B),
+    * From client A, perform 'open' action  when the door is open(IsClosed = false). _You should observe warning in  client A only._
+    * From client A, perform 'Add Door' with no label. _You should observe error in  client A only._